Libertarian Scholars Conference

 8:30 a.m.
 Registration and coffee

 The Holiday Inn Manhattan is within walking distance of the conference.
-To reserve a room there, call 855-914-1383 and mention Mises Institute or group code MIS for a special rate of $229 single and $249 double per night plus tax , before September 20.
-Or reserve a room online here.
+To reserve a room there, call 855-914-1383 before August 27 and mention Mises Institute for a special rate of $229 single or $249 double occupancy per night plus tax.

 Publicity Waiver: Registering for this event gives the Mises Institute permission to take photos of attendees and use the photos for fundraising purposes.
 By this authorization, attendees understand and agree that no participant shall receive remuneration and that all rights, title and interest to the photos and use of them belongs to the Mises Institute.